-Although typical viral diseases amongst animals (swine fever, foot and mouth disease, fowl plague, etc.) cannot be transmitted to humans, people working in close contact with infected animals – farmers, vets or visitors – can easily carry (cross-transmit) the virus elsewhere.
-Many viruses are carried on skin, hair and clothing, and can remain active for extended periods.
+Although typical viral diseases amongst animals (swine fever, foot and mouth disease, fowl plague, etc.) cannot be transmitted to humans, people working in close contact with infected animals can easily carry (cross-transmit) the virus elsewhere.
+Many of these viruses can be carried on skin, hair and clothing, and can remain active for extended periods.

-Meanwhile, the use of phytosanitary products to preserve crops – 23,000 tonnes p.a. of pesticides, herbicides and the like in the UK – makes agriculture one of the most dangerous professions.
-Therefore, anybody working with pesticides or animals should wear appropriate personal protective equipment, to protect themselves and to protect non-contaminated areas from contamination.
-The choice of garment depends very much on the application exposure conditions and the chemical toxicity of the substance being applied.
+Additionally, the use of phytosanitary products to preserve crops makes agriculture one of the most dangerous professions.
+Therefore, anybody working with pesticides or animals should always wear the appropriate personal protective equipment.

-For effective protection when using or exposed to phytosanitary products, it is recommended that CE category III type 4 chemical protective coveralls (against aqueous liquid aerosols) are used as a minimum.
-Category III type 4 protection provides users of phytosanitary products with effective protection against a wide range of aqueous (type 4) liquid aerosols, and active ingredients in solid particle form (type 5), and limited protection against liquid spraying (type 6).
+When using phytosanitary products, it is recommended that CE category III type 4 chemical protective coveralls (against aqueous liquid aerosols) are used as a minimum.
+Category III type 4 protection provides effective protection against a range of aqueous (type 4) liquid aerosols, and active ingredients in solid particle form (type 5), and limited protection against liquid spraying (type 6).

-The risk of exposure to lower or higher concentrations of active materials, solvents or diluents is especially high among individuals during preparation or application, cleaning, tank emptying or in the event of a spray malfunction.
-In these cases, in addition to protective coveralls, it is recommended that an apron or gown made of fabric with an adequate chemical permeation barrier is worn over the coverall to protect the most exposed areas of the body against organic chemicals.
-This offers an optimal practical solution; good chemical barrier at likely exposure points whilst retaining wearer comfort.
+Because the risk of exposure to lower or higher concentrations of active materials, solvents or diluents is especially high during preparation, application, cleaning, tank emptying and spray malfunctions, it is recommended that an apron or gown with an adequate chemical permeation barrier is worn over the coverall to protect the most exposed areas of the body against organic chemicals.

-The chemical permeation data for the barrier fabric and phytosanitary product and dilutant should be consulted.
+When choosing the right PPE, the chemical permeation data for the barrier fabric and phytosanitary product and diluent should be consulted.

 Protection against animal-borne hazards